The History of Thassos

 Herodotus states that the Thracian tribes were the first settlers of Thassos.
-However they were expelled from the island in 17th or 16th century BC by the Phoenicians led by Thassos.
+However, they were expelled from the island in the 17th or 16th century BC by the Phoenicians led by Thassos.
 The Phoenicians have built Thassos.
 They were very skillful in mining, processing of ores, accomplished shipbuilders and sailors.
 They cultivated the land and enclosed the major cities by walls.
-Before long the Greek tribes began to colonize the island in large numbers.
+After that, the Greek tribes began to colonize the island in large numbers.
 They adopted the Phoenician knowledge of mining and other crafts.
 Over time the Greeks prevailed over the Phoenicians and assimilated them.